-Healthy and consistent regulated cash flows give the company room for modest dividend increases.
+Healthy and consistent regulated cash flows give the company some room for modest dividend increases.

 Decoupled rate structures in Georgia, its largest territory, and Virginia make AGL one of the steadier performers in the industry.
+AGL is making major rate improvements to its Illinois business as well.
 Read more

-While decoupled rate structures ensure more stable results, they inhibit a utility company's ability to generate abnormally high returns.
+While decoupled rate structures ensure more stable results, they inhibit a utility company's ability to generate higher returns from usage changes.

-We think AGL diluted the quality of its overall regulatory environment with the Nicor acquisition and could face a rude surprise when it is finally able to go in for a full rate case.
+We think AGL diluted the quality of its overall regulatory environment with the Nicor acquisition and could face a negative surprise when it must finally go in for a full rate case.

-The push for new storage development could not have happened at a worse time for storage fundamentals, as rates for AGL's facilities continue to plummet.
+The push for new storage development could not have happened at a worse time for storage fundamentals, as profitability for AGL's facilities continues to deteriorate.
 Read more

-We believe AGL's stewardship of investors' capital had been good, but we are worried that the Nicor deal was an exercise in empire-building and that returns on invested capital will suffer, and we are wary of possible further acquisitions.
-AGL has improved Read more
+We believe AGL's stewardship of investors' capital had been very good, but the Nicor deal was an exercise in empire building and that returns on invested capital could suffer as a result, though management has already had material success addressing Read more

 AGL Resources is an energy services holding company with regulated natural gas utilities in Florida, Georgia, Illinois, Maryland, New Jersey, Tennessee, and Virginia.
 Its Read more